 — The PHY has received a PHY-TXSTART.request primitive from the MAC entity.

-— The PLCP has issued PMD.TX STATUS.request primitive if dot11MgmtOptionTODActivated is true and the TXVECTOR parameter TIME_OF_DEPARTURE_REQUESTED in the PHY-TXSTART.request(TXVECTOR) primitive is true.
+— When transmitting a non-VHT PPDU, the PLCP has issued PMD.TX STATUS.request primitive if dot11MgmtOptionTODActivated is true and the TXVECTOR parameter TIME_OF_DEPARTURE_REQUESTED in the PHY-TXSTART.request(TXVECTOR) primitive is true.

 — The PHY is ready to begin accepting outgoing data octets from the MAC.